Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## QoL Improvements:

 - Disable the Fog in Atum that made it extremely difficult to see anything.
 This fog effect was broken and didn't appear prior to 2.21.1, where it was fixed by accident.
+- Disable Atum Sandstorms, as with the fog and sand levels disabled it just adds small particles to the screen.
 - Generate Thaumcraft crystals and vegetation in the emptiness dimension.
 - Add an AbyssalCraft log to the logWood oredict to facilitate using ore excavation on it.
 - Prevent veinmining your entire ME system by preventing cables from being veinmined.